 In short, “conventional” bathtubs and showers do not meet the changing needs of people.
 They are not responsive to adaptation as people’s functional capabilities, and physical conditions undergo age-related changes.
 For example, when unable to stand and bathe, people sit down while bathing.
 This often takes the form of unstable and dangerous stools, benches, even plastic patio chairs, being placed in bathtubs or showers.

 The loss of reach from a person’s restricted movement makes controls and accessories inaccessible.
 Thus, for much of their lives, people either bathe in unsafe conditions or they are dependent on assistance.

-The only product on the market today that we know of that reduces or even eliminates these issues is a walk-in tub.
+The only products on the market today that we know of that reduce or even eliminate these issues are walk in tubs.